What Is A Tropical Climate?

 Belizeans value privacy and freedom above all else.
-This makes it the perfect haven for people who prefer to live without government interference and completely off-grid.
+This makes it the perfect haven for people who prefer to live without intrusive governments.
+In Belize you can live and completely off-grid.
 Expats have set up communities and projects enabling you to easily do just that.

-While many of the countries mentioned enjoy a Caribbean coast, this is the only Caribbean island.
+While many of the countries on this list enjoy a Caribbean coast, this is the only Caribbean island.
 The best thing about the Dominican Republic (D.R.) is that while most Caribbean islands are now the refuge of the super rich, the D.R. remains affordable.
 So affordable, in fact, that you could embrace the white-sand living of a Caribbean lifestyle on your monthly Social Security check.

 It has a fast-growing economy, recently gaining plenty of attention from investors and property developers.
 The government has been modernizing the country.
 Many of their initiatives are good news for would-be expats.
 For starters, the Dominican Republic is one of the fastest and easiest places to get a residency and second passport.
 In today’s ever-changing world, a second passport can be a very useful thing to have.

 This country offers a huge range of options that are extremely affordable, including some of the best tropical island living.
 The current strength of the dollar benefits American investors.
 The economy here is growing fast, and many experts are picking Brazil as a good tip for investment.